yuyu2172/chainercv-chainer-meetup/slides/main.md

 + Example: scene graph generation
   + Algorithms depends on detection algorithms
-  + Research community focuses on how to use detection results
+  + Research community focuses on "using" detection results
   + Detection model can be black-box